PHS Language & Assessment Guide

 Standardized Tool

-Scientifically validated surveys (e.g., GMAW) used to measure organizational culture against the National Standard.
+Scientifically validated surveys (e.g., GMAW) used to measure organizational culture and psychosocial risk against the National Standard.

 Psychosocial Hazard